DataDog/dd-agent-comp-experiments/README.md

 # Open Questions

-## Self-Referential APIs
+## Subprocesses

-A few parts of the agent -- status, health, flare -- have nontrivial implementations both on the server side and client side of the IPC API.
+We want to support running some "things" (we should have a term for this!) as subprocesses, as is currently done for trace-agent, system-probe, process-agent, and security-agent.
-Should the client side be implemented in an app (e.g., in `cmd/agent/flare`) or in the same component (`comp/flare`) or in a different component?
+Should these be different binaries (as they are now), or the same binary with different arguments?

 # TODO